Thinking of the first Earth Day, 49 years later

 Again I had to beg my mom.
 She gave me an empty mayonnaise jar she probably would have reused for salad dressing or something, and some old baby food jars my dad was likely stashing for nails or screws.

 That was enough to get me my pine sapling.
-One more time, I rode home, dug a small hole about a foot from the house, stuck that pine in it the ground, and watered it good.
+One more time, I rode home, dug a small hole about a foot from the house, stuck it in the ground and watered it good.

 Later on, wearing my still-damp tie-dyed shirt, I took my mom and dad outside, and told them how someday it would be as tall as the house.
-They didn’t say anything about it being way to close to the foundation, but looking back, I’m sure that’s what they were thinking.
+They didn’t say anything about it being too close to the foundation, but looking back, I’m sure that’s what they were thinking.

-These days, I think, the air and the water in this country are cleaner because of the things we did back in 1970, like the Clean Air and Clean Water acts.
-DDT is gone, and today it’s easy to see bald eagles and hawks.
-Alligators sure aren’t on the brink of extinction, and I see wood storks, sandhill cranes, ibises, even roseate spoonbills all over Englewood.
+These days, I think, the air and the water in this country are cleaner because of the things we did back in 1970, like the Clean Air Act and Clean Water Act.
+DDT is gone and today it’s easy to see bald eagles and hawks.
+Alligators sure aren’t on the brink of extinction, and I see wood storks, sandhill cranes, ibises, even roseate spoonbills, all over Englewood.

 At the same time, where did all this recyclable material come from?
 Every week I drag a big can of glass, plastic and paper containers to the road for Waste Management to pick up.
 None of it goes back to the store for refills.
 I’m really not sure where it goes.
 Some news reports say our recycling is being dumped into a landfill, since there’s no market for these materials.

-Note: Editor’s Note: Earth Day was celebrated on ^pApril 22.^p